Systemic Sustainability

 Sign-in from Green School PD presented by Tom Meltio on 12.7.20

-1.3 Sustainable Schools
+1.4 Achieving Sustainable Schools

-Demonstrate the non-student driven sustainability practices your school has taken school-wide to make your school green.
-If there is student involvement, the actions should be documented under Student-Driven Sustainability Practices in Objective 2.
+Demonstrate the sustainability practices your teachers, staff, and other personnel have implemented school-wide to make your school green.
+Any actions involving students belong under Objective 2.

 Behavior Change